The Grand Mesa, Uncompahgre, Gunnison National Forests (GMUG) are revising their Forest Plan. The

 the Forests are being impacted by current management.
 It determines the focus of the plan

-it matches your perception of the current state of the Forests and send your comments before the
+ensure it matches your perception of the current state of the Forests and send your comments

 As you read the Draft Assessment, keep in mind that the Forests are looking for your input on